kleidinc/sqlx_example/README.md

 ### Prerequisites

-You need a working postgres database, preferably locally.
+You need a working Postgres database, preferably locally.
 Check the official Postgres docs on to install postgres on your system.
-Put the url in a `.env` file.
+Put the URL in a `.env` file.

 ```bash
 DATABASE_URL=postgres://<user>:<password>@localhost/icedexample